 This sadly isn't too surprising of a (dark) turn for MMO Junkie considering the director, Kazuyoshi Yaginuma, is openly a neo-nazi and promotes anti-semitism.
 I wouldn't recommend this show before knowing about the Yaginuma's appalling beliefs.
-But knowing who had their disgusting hands on this show makes it flat out impossible to recommend.
+But knowing who had their filthy hands on this show makes it flat out impossible to recommend.

 I could understand if they intended for the scenes in real life to look bland, but the scenes in the game world are just as flat which leads me to believe that this show just didn't have the budget to handle a project like this.
 I’ve never heard of the studio that made this show, Signal.
 MD, and that’s probably a blessing considering how low in quality the show is.

 The op and ed are catchy but become grating over time, not something I would listen to individually.
 Another place affected by the low budget is the music, I expected it to be mediocre and I wasn't disappointed.
 Don't go into it expecting anything great, just your bog standard repetitive romcom-ish soundtrack that adds very little to the show.
 To spice it up a bit the show would use the MMO specific music in the real world to symbolize how Moriko was taking on life as if it was an in-game challenge, which was a good creative choice, but it me think of how they're just running out of music.